Norbert Degoas

-Norberto Carrodegoas (San Antonio Oeste, April 12, 1936-Mar del Plata, September 9, 2013), better known under his pseudonym Norbert Degoas, was an Argentine journalist, announcer and advertiser.
+Norberto Carrodegoas (April 12, 1936 – September 9, 2013), better known by his pseudonym Norbert Degoas, was an Argentine radio and television announcer widely regarded as a pioneer of Argentine advertising.
+He is best remembered for creating and starring in a series of low-budget, idiosyncratic commercials — for products such as El Cóndor, Adelgamate, and Remicoop — that became cult classics and later resurfaced as viral internet memes, earning him posthumous recognition as an early Argentine "influencer."
+He also hosted popular radio programs like Noche de 5 Estrellas and appeared on the ATC television show Unusual Weekly (1983), and briefly worked in the United States as weatherman on American television.

 Biography

 Born in San Antonio Oeste, Degoas moved in the mid-1960s to Punta Alta, where he had his apex in his radio career in the 1960s and 70s.
 Throughout his professional life, he had a long career as a radio presenter and a long list of commercials he made, becoming popular in Argentina.

 His radio career started on LU7 Radio General San Martín in Bahía Blanca, where he presented music tracks.
-Later he presented Palacio de las estrellas and El desán Show, iconic programs on local radio.
+Later he presented the iconic programs Palacio de las estrellas and El desán Showon local radio.
 He also presented El clan de la esquina musical on Radio Del Sur.
 In 1971, he took part in an 80-hour record-breaking broadcast aired on LU3 and Canal 7 Bahía Blanca with Carlos Beltrán to raise funds for Patronato de la Infancia.
 He moved to Mar del Plata in 1973, where he established Degoas Producciones.

 His televsision career gained notoriety in the 1980s alongside Adolfo Castelo, Raúl Becerra y Nicolás Repetto among others, in the news–comedy hybrid Semanario insólito (1983), which aired on Sundays on ATC.
 In this program, he gained the nickname "Insólito de verdad".

 The program that increased his fame was Noche de 5 Estrellas, which, sponsored by "El Condor Estrella, una luz azul en el camino", featured the phrase "Más que un programa de radio, un estado de animo".
 The format changed stations over the years but it became a cult program, with high audience among the youth of the time.
 Its opening theme was "Rataplán", whose melody was whispered by Degoas in a sensual voice over the microphone.
 The mental speed test was part of the interaction with the audience and the musical selection made this a unique program of its kind.